williamjturkel/H3885G-FW25/Wk04/README.md

 ## The Master Prompt Mindset

-- **The Challenge**: For a single tool (the Extractor), the UI design, the API call, the JSON schema, and the JavaScript logic must all be integrated into a **single Vibe Coding request**.
+- **The Challenge**: For a single tool (the Extractor), the User Interface (UI) design, the API call, the JSON schema, and the JavaScript logic must all be integrated into a **single Vibe Coding request**.
 - **The Master Prompt**: This is the single, highly constrained, and verbose natural language command that serves as the **top-down source code** for the entire application.
 - **Focus Shift**: Rather than writing code we are mastering the art of the integrated prompt.
 We are building a high-performance **engine** by designing the blueprint _first_.